Elijah-Bodden/kNow/README.md

 | **clearnext**(...string \| number \| undefined) | Accepts a list of dispatch ID's; if none are provided, it defaults to every registered ID.
 Each promise registered to each of these ID's is `forceReject`ed with the reason "flushed". |
 | **in**(number) | Returns a promise which will resolve to `undefined` in the specified number of milliseconds. |
 | **clearIn**() | Immediately `forceReject`s every promise created by `in` |

+# License
+kNow is distributed under the MIT license.
+See the `LICENSE` file for more information.

+#Contributing
+Any and all contributions are greatly appreciated.
+If you wish to see this project grow as much as I do, there are several ways to help.
+If you see something you think you can improve within the module, please `fork` the repository and make a `pull` request once you have made any changes you'd like to see.
+If you just have an idea, or spot a bug, that's great too!
+In this case, please file an `issue` with a corresponding `bug` or `enhancement` tag.
+Oh, and if you like what you see here, please feel free to leave a star on the project, it would mean a ton to me.